devassistant/c2s-api/api/get_tree.md

 ```

-A list of objects, each describing an argument the runnable takes.
+An array of objects, each describing an argument the runnable takes.
 The
 properties within `"kwargs"` closely mirror the arguments of [the
 `ArgumentParser.add_argument`
 method](https://docs.python.org/3/library/argparse.html?highlight=argumentparser.add_argument#argparse.ArgumentParser.add_argument)